Genobrand™ vs Golden Circle™: The Complete Comparison (2026)

 Apple: "Think Different"

-Through Golden Circle lens: Apple's Why centers on challenging the status quo and believing that thinking differently changes the world.
+Through Golden Circle lens: Apple's Why centres on challenging the status quo and believing that thinking differently changes the world.
 Their How is creating beautifully designed, intuitive technology.
 Their What is computers, phones, and devices.

 Starting with Why, Apple communicates as a company for creative rebels, not just a technology manufacturer.